 First of all, the template uses the Custom Plugin Lib to instantiate a service.

 single-view-creator-lib is initialized to deal with the complexity of the Fast Data components.

 config is an object whose fields represent the Microservice environment variables.

-Some environment variable will be pre-compiled when you create the service from template, other will be not but will have a placeholder as value.
+Some environment variables will be pre-compiled when you create the service from template, others won't, but they will still have a placeholder as value.
 Replace it with the correct value.

 Here some tips:

 TYPE: should be the name of the single view which your single view creator is responsible for

 SINGLE_VIEWS_COLLECTION: should be the name of the single view which your single view creator is responsible for

 PROJECTIONS_CHANGES_COLLECTION: if you have set a custom projection change collection name from advanced, then set its name.
 Otherwise it is

 SYSTEM_IDis the id of the System of Records this single view creator is responsible for.